 National Stud & Japanese Gardens

-Nowhere better symbolizes aU that is great about Ireland, the beating heart of Ireland’s thoroughbred industry.
+Nowhere better symbolizes all that is great about Ireland, the beating heart of Ireland’s thoroughbred industry.
 A unique attraction of outstanding natural beauty that is home to some of the most magnificent horses and sumptuous gardens to be found anywhere in the world.
-The Japanese Gardens renounced throughout the world and the finest of their kind in Europe.
-From horses to horticulture, the Irish National Stud ft Japanese Gardens offers you a unique experience perfect for a family or friends day out.

 The Guinness Storehouse.